Codesee-io/docs/docs/index.md

 </details>

 ## CodeSee configuration for specific projects/environments
-We have specific instructions for certain projects and environment.
-If you are not using any of the following projects/environments, skip to the generic set up instructions:
+We have specific instructions for certain projects and environments.
+If you are not using any of the following projects/environments, skip to the Generic Setup Instructions near the end of this doc:

 - Create React App
 - Typescript, but without Babel